juju/juju/doc/architectural-overview.md

 ## The Providers

-Each provider represents a different possible kind of substrate on which a juju model can run, and (as far as possible) abstracts away the differences between them, by making them all conform to the Environ interface.
-The most important thing to understand about the various providers is that they're all implemented without reference to broader juju concepts; they are squeezed into a shape that's convenient WRT allowing juju to make use of them, but if we allow juju-level concepts to infect the providers we will suffer greatly, because we will open a path by which changes to *juju* end up causing changes to *all the providers at once*.
+Each provider represents a different possible kind of substrate on which a Juju model can run, and (as far as possible) abstracts away the differences between them, by making them all conform to the Environ interface.
+The most important thing to understand about the various providers is that they're all implemented without reference to broader Juju concepts; they are squeezed into a shape that's convenient WRT allowing Juju to make use of them, but if we allow Juju-level concepts to infect the providers we will suffer greatly, because we will open a path by which changes to *Juju* end up causing changes to *all the providers at once*.

 However, we lack the ability to enforce this at present, because the package